 Behavioral health (BH) general outpatient services do not require a referral or an authorization, and members can self-refer to BH assessment and evaluation services.
 This is meant to reduce administrative burden and streamline access into services.
 Most of these services require a notification via Connect entry or via fax by the delivering provider for payment, reporting and tracking purposes.
-Please see "Submission of notifications and authorizations" above for instructions on submission of notifications via Connect or fax.
+Please see "Submission of notifications of treatment and prior authorizations," on page 5, for instructions on submission of notifications via Connect or fax.

-Providers that fall into either of the below categories can submit claims without an authorization or notification in place for outpatient fee for service mental health services:
+Providers that fall into either of the categories below can submit claims without an authorization or notification in place for outpatient fee for service mental health services:

-- Providers contracted ONLY for Mental Health Outpatient services - Noncontracted providers
+- Providers contracted ONLY for Mental Health Outpatient services - · Noncontracted providers

-All others, including those that offer other service types, or are contracted to provide Level A-D, must have a valid notification submitted in Connect, and effective for the applicable dates of service, in order to receive claim payment.
+All others, including those that offer other service types or are contracted to provide Level A-D, must submit a notification in Connect that is valid and effective for the applicable dates of service, in order to receive claim payment.